laravel/laravel/laravel/documentation/database/eloquent.md

 - Each table should have a primary key named **id**.
 - Each table name should be the plural form of its corresponding model name.

-Sometimes you may wish to use a table name other than the plural form of your model.
+Sometimes you may wish to use a table name other than the plural form of your model, or a diffrent primary key column.
 No problem.
 Just add a static **table** property your model:

 	class User extends Eloquent {

 	     public static $table = 'my_users';

+	     public static $key = 'my_primary_key';

 	}